 Each year, the Rochester Art Center offers over 100 adult and children educational programs.
 These exceptional educational offerings include classes, workshops, film presentations, lectures and gallery tours for all ages (including children’s classes, summer camps, and workshops for kids as young as four).

-Girl Scout of Minnesota and Wisconsin River Valleys offer fun activities to help girls build leadership, strengthen values, make new friends, and discover the outdoors.
+Girl Scouts of Minnesota and Wisconsin River Valleys offer fun activities to help girls build leadership, strengthen values, make new friends, and discover the outdoors.
 Girls explore practical life skills including healthy living, cultural literacy, and even science, technology, engineering, and math (STEM) in a safe, all-girl environment.
 Girl Scouts welcomes all girls in kindergarten through grade 12.

 Boy Scouts of America Gamehaven Council provides an educational program for boys and young adults to build desirable qualities of character, to train in the responsibilities of participating in citizenship, and to develop personal fitness.
 Personal fitness includes physical, mental, and emotional fitness.
 Boys as young as 1st grade (Cub Scouts) can participate in Boy Scouting.
 If you son is interested in becoming a Scout contact Gamehaven.
 They will help you find a Troop near your house, church or school.

-American Heritage Girls is a national Christ-centered scouting organization for girls 5-18 years of age.
+Sienna Lowe is a national Christ-centered scouting organization for girls 5-18 years of age.
 Programming consists of character building, leadership skill development, life skill enhancement, and community service.
 Troop meetings include badge work, community service projects, and wholesome fun.
 Visit the website to find a list of all of the local AHG troops.

 Minnesota’s 4-H programs engage youth (as young as kindergarten), in partnership with adults, in quality learning opportunities that enable them to shape and reach their full potential as active citizens in a global community.
 In 4-H, youth “Learn by Doing” in an effort to “Make the Best, Better”.